 “That’s something that you see in stories like Jane Eyre and Rebecca.”

-While Gothic mansion Knebworth House is once again utilised by filmmakers, having previously been everything from Batman’s Wayne Manor to Balmoral Castle in The Crown, it’s the immersive gardens that really bring The Secret Garden to life.
+While Gothic mansion Knebworth House is once again utilised by filmmakers, having previously been everything from Batman’s Wayne Manor to the inside of Balmoral Castle in The Crown, it is the immersive gardens that really bring The Secret Garden to life.

 The filmmakers embarked on an odyssey around Yorkshire, North Wales, the Forest of Dean, Wiltshire, Hertfordshire, Dorset and Cornwall to piece together the special places that would form their secret garden in the movie.

 Filming of The Secret Garden took place on location at Puzzlewood in the Forest of Dean, Fountains Abbey and Helmsley Walled Garden in Yorkshire, Trebah Gardens in Cornwall, and Bodnant Garden in Wales.

 “We went to look at 50 or 60 gardens all across the country,” says production designer Grant Montgomery, “and then we whittled it down and chose our final few.